 3. Our partners and advertisers may share information with us

-We may get information about you and your activity outside Pinterest from advertisers, partners and other third parties we work with.
+We may get information about you and your activity outside Pinterest from our affiliates, advertisers, partners and other third parties we work with.
 For example:

-- Some websites or apps use Pinterest features such as our “Pin It” button.
+• Some websites or apps use Pinterest features such as our “Save” button.
 If so, we may collect log information (described above) from those sites or apps.

 To learn more about the types of information advertisers may share with us, please see our Help Centre.